 Library Education Visits

 We provide sessions to introduce pupils to libraries.
-Sessons can cover how to find books and information.
-They can also include a storytime from our Children’s Librarian.
+Sessions can cover how to find books and information.
+They can also include a storytime.
 We can run a session on a theme, or using works from a particular author e.g. Roald Dahl.
 We are happy to discuss your needs.

 We also welcome regular ad-hoc visits from classes in our libraries.
 Classes can choose books, and when coming with a class children may be able to borrow on a ‘class ticket’.